SanjeetaSingh/Notetaker/README.md

 ## How to run

 - Clone project
+- Create an .env file and add the firebase credentials to the file
+- run command "npm i" or "npm install"
 - run command "npm start"
 - run on expo iOS simulator or on device